hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 Soon after my PocketCHIP arrived, and propelled by sheer enthusiasm alone, I got to work.

 As it turned out, there actually wasn't a binary that could run on the PocketCHIP's ARM7 architecture, so I built VS Code from source, which had its own challenges.
 Due to the PocketCHIP's limited specs, the `npm install` that brings in all the necessary modules for building from source will result in an out-of-memory error.
 So, to build VS Code on a PocketCHIP, I discovered that I needed to first create a 1 GB swapfile on a USB stick.
-Directions for how to do this (see "Arch Linux Swap") are available [here](http://raspberrypimaker.com/adding-swap-to-the-raspberrypi/).
-(Thanks to [John Gerryts](https://twitter.com/phonikg) for the hot tip via twitter!)
+Directions for how to do this are available [here](http://raspberrypimaker.com/adding-swap-to-the-raspberrypi/).
+(See "Arch Linux Swap," and thanks to [John Gerryts](https://twitter.com/phonikg) for the hot tip via twitter!)

 After a few late nights and with a little luck, my build worked.
 I was SO EXCITED when VS Code successfully compiled and popped up.
 It looked just like the PC and Mac versions!